IMAP to Office 365 Shared Mailbox Migration

-Migrating emails from an IMAP server to Office 365 Shared Mailboxes is a common need for organizations aiming to centralize communication and improve team collaboration.
-IMAP allows basic email access across devices, but it lacks the collaborative features and administrative control that Office 365 Shared Mailboxes offer.
-Shared Mailboxes enable multiple users to access and manage a single mailbox, making them ideal for support, sales, or info@ email addresses within a business environment.
+Migrating emails from an IMAP server to Office 365 Shared Mailboxes is a common requirement for organizations looking to streamline communication and strengthen team collaboration.
+While IMAP provides standard email access across multiple devices, it does not offer the advanced collaboration capabilities or administrative control available with Office 365 Shared Mailboxes.
+Shared Mailboxes allow multiple users to access and manage one mailbox, making them well suited for business addresses such as support, sales, or info@ email addresses within a business environment.

 The following section covers migration planning, prerequisites, step-by-step procedure, post-migration activities, and the benefits of using EdbMails for IMAP to Office 365 Shared Mailbox migration.

-IMAP to Office 365 Shared mailbox migration planning
+Why Migrate IMAP to Office 365 Shared Mailboxes

 Planning is one of the most important steps before you begin your IMAP to Office 365 Shared mailbox migration.
 Here is a brief checklist of points to consider before you migrate.